 † Crude model: include cumulative exposure to metformin and its interaction with time; ‡ Model 1: include cumulative exposure to metformin and statins, and their interaction with time, with and without the interaction term between metformin and statins; § Model 2: additionally adjust baseline information, i.e., age, bmi, smoking status, duration of diabetes, a history of cardiovascular diseases, a history of hypertension, calendar year, as well as updated values of HbA1c, LDL-C and eGFR, and cumulative exposure to sulfonylurea and insulin to Model 1. ¶ Without interaction refers to without including the interaction term between metformin and statins into the model.

 Abbreviations: HR, hazard ratio; CI, confidence interval.

-Table S2 Sensitivity analyses: Coefficients of metformin, statins and their interaction on the risk of breast cancer in Cox model 2 with interaction term.
+Table S2 Sensitivity analyses: Coefficients of metformin, statins and their interaction on the risk of breast cancer in Cox model 2 with or without interaction term.